magenta/magenta-js/music/README.md

 const model = require('@magenta/music/node/music_vae');
 const core = require('@magenta/music/node/core');

-// These hacks below are needed because the library uses performance and fetch which
+// These hacks below are needed because the library uses fetch which
-// exist in browsers but not in node.
+// exists in browsers but not in node.
 We are working on simplifying this! const globalAny: any = global;
-globalAny.performance = Date;
 globalAny.fetch = require('node-fetch');

 // Your code: